martin-applitools/applitools-storybook-docker/README.md

 # applitools-storybook-docker
-Out of the Box Example React App integrated with Storybook and Applitools.
+Out of the box React example app integrated with Storybook and Applitools.
 Assumes docker and docker-compose is all ready installed.

 ## Install